WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 .ui files are normally edited using [Qt Designer](https://doc.qt.io/qt-6/qtdesigner-manual.html).
 The path at which that utility is installed on your system varies with OS and Qt version and seems to change over time.
-Currently if using PySide6 and venv it lands in VENV_ROOT/Scripts/pyside6-designer.
-If not using venv, it could be in /usr/local/bin (at writing on MacOS).
+Currently if using PySide6 and `venv` it lands in `VENV_ROOT/Scripts/pyside6-designer`.
+If not using `venv`, it could be in `/usr/local/bin` (at writing on MacOS).

 (My one bit of advice regarding Designer is to watch some YouTube videos on "Qt designer layouts", including breaking layouts.
 There's a reason I often cheat